 I retired from the fire service on January 31st, 2017 after thirty years and six months of professional city firefighting.
 It is a career which I am proud of and will always look back on fondly.

 I now begin the next chapter of my life as: "The Wandering Fireman".
-I hope to wander the world and photograph my adventures along the way and I invite you all to experience those travels with me through the words and images I post.
+I hope to travel the world and photograph my adventures along the way and I invite you all to experience it with me through the words and images I post.